tedesco-g/TFM/README.md

 If you use this work, please cite as:

 > Tedesco, G. (2025). *Lobbying and Language in EU Tech Regulation: A Comparative Analysis of the GDPR, DMA, and AI Act*.
 Master’s Thesis, Universidad Carlos III de Madrid.

-👉 Question for you: do you want your README to also include a **contact section** (email, LinkedIn, ORCID), like your classmate did, or do you prefer to keep it clean and academic-only?